 Contrary to popular belief, men have lots of options when it comes to styling their hair.
-But, with so many options, it can be hard to determine whether a style will suit you or if it’s just on-trend at the moment.
+With so many options, it can be hard to determine whether a style will suit you or if it’s just on-trend at the moment.

 This is an elegant style any man with a bit of length can pull off.
 Simply give yourself a deep part on the right or left side of your head.
 To keep your look in place, apply a medium hold clay pomade to your hair and comb it through.

 A French crop is a perfect mix between a fade and a Caesar.
-For this look, your barber will cut the sides and back of your hair very low and leave the top just long enough for a brushed-forward fringe.
+For this look, your barber will cut the sides and back of your hair very short and leave the top just long enough for a brushed-forward fringe.

 Pro tip: Pick up a hair pick to help your afro achieve maximum volume.

 To style your pompadour at home, work a strong hold pomade through your damp locks and blow dry your hair up and away from your face.
 Once you’ve molded the pompadour to your liking, set your style with a medium hold hairspray.

 If you love the classic look of a pompadour but prefer a style that is less work, consider a quiff.
 A quiff is like the pompadour’s carefree little brother and looks great when worn slightly undone.
 To style, blow dry your hair away from your face for volume and then use a cream pomade to shape and add dimension.
 For a more structured look, style using a fine-tooth comb.